 Some phytochemicals are known phytotoxins that are toxic to humans;[20][21] for example aristolochic acid is carcinogenic at low doses.[22]
 Some phytochemicals are antinutrients that interfere with the absorption of nutrients.[23]
 Others, such as some polyphenols and flavonoids, may be pro-oxidants in high ingested amounts.[24]

-Eating a diet high in fruits, vegetables, grains, legumes and plant-based beverages has long-term health benefits,[17] but there is no evidence that taking dietary supplements of non-nutrient phytochemicals extracted from plants similarly benefits health.[4]
-Phytochemical supplements are neither recommended by health authorities for improving health[5][27] nor approved by regulatory agencies for health claims on product labels.[28][29]
+Phytochemical dietary supplements are neither recommended by health authorities for improving health[9][27] nor are they approved by regulatory agencies for health claims on product labels.[14][28]

 Consumer and industry guidance